Ofarouq310/Bugs_hide_and_seek/README.md

 > This is a Microverse project which aims at locating and fixing bugs within a JavaScript code using Developer Tools.

-## Requirements

-Include bugs in the JavaScript code to be discovered by the coding partner.

 ## Built With

 - HTML5